Student examining artwork inside Tyler.

 Get off campus and into Philadelphia and beyond to see who’s doing what and how thought-leaders and community-project partners address challenges and needs.
 It’s always good to escape your bubble and even your own mind for a bit to connect with others.

-Attend guest lectures and symposia with leading art historians, artists and theorists.
+Attend guest lectures and symposia with leading art historians, artists, curators and theorists.
 Temple University also hosts visiting scholars from a variety of disciplines and areas of expertise.
+Recent events featured these thought-leaders.

 Visual Studies Internships